FunkyQChicken/spark/README.md

 ## disclaimer

-currently really early into developement, right now
+Currently really early into developement, right now
-it is not much more than a proof of concept. as soon
+it is not much more than a proof of concept.
+As soon
 as I consider it a playable game i will update this
 disclaimer.